mcd500/teep-device/docs/building_without_docker.md

 ## Generating Documentation

 This documentation (teep-device.pdf) is generated by using Doxygen.
-To install Doxygen following procedure is necessary.
+To install Doxygen the following procedure is necessary.

 ### Required Packages

-Install following packages on Ubuntu.
+Install the following packages on Ubuntu.

 ```sh
 $ sudo apt install doxygen-latex graphviz texlive-full texlive-latex-base latex-cjk-all